ewjoachim/toml-combine/README.md

 "<value>"`) and the values that are overriden.
 Overrides are applied in order from less specific to more specific, each one overriding the values of the previous ones:

-- If an override contains conditions on more dimensions than another one, it's applied later
+- In case 2 overrides are applicable, the more specific one (the one with more dimensions defined) has greater priority
-- In case 2 overrides contain the same number of dimensions and they're a disjoint set, then it depends on how the dimensions are defined at the top of the file: dimensions defined last have a greater priority
+- In case 2 overrides use the same number of dimensions, then it depends on how the dimensions are defined at the top of the file: dimensions defined last have a greater priority
+- In case 2 overrides use the same dimensions, if they define the same configuration values, an error will be raised.
+If they define different configuation values, then the priority is irrelevant.

 > [!Note]
 > Defining a list as the value of one or more conditions in an override